awslabs/aurora-dsql-sqlalchemy/README.md

 The connection string "auroradsql+psycopg" specifies to use the `auroradsql` dialect with the driver `psycopg` (psycopg3) To use the driver `psycopg2` , change the connection string to "auroradsql+psycopg2".

 Note: Each connection has a maximum duration limit.
-See the `Maximum connection duration` time limit in the [Database limits in Aurora DSQL](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/CHAP_quotas.html#SECTION_database-limits) table.
+See the `Maximum connection duration` time limit in the [Cluster quotas and database limits in Amazon Aurora DSQL](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/CHAP_quotas.html) page.

 # Best Practices